 Welding Jacket and Fire-Resistant Clothing

 Welding jackets are imperative to the welding process.
-Like the helmet and gloves, welding jackets will protect you from the various welding hazards.
+Like the helmet and gloves, welding jackets will protect you from various welding hazards.
 In addition to a welding jacket, you should always wear fire-resistant clothing.
 We suggest 100% cotton shirts, denim jeans, and leather closed-toe shoes.

 Safe Welding Environment